It’s a strange summer for everyone. It’s especially strange for Mark Grochala.

 First casino opens in Philadelphia

-Grochala started working at SugarHouse (now Rivers Casino Philadelphia) when they opened in September 2010.
+Grochala started working at SugarHouse (now Rivers Casino Philadelphia) when it opened in September 2010.
 Located about an hour from Atlantic City, it gave city residents a closer-to-home option.

 “A View From the Pits”